Immigration law for the United States is complex and unlike European immigration systems, and there is understandable confusion as to how it works.

-Family unification is an important goal governing immigration policy.
-The family-based immigration category allows U.S. citizens and lawful permanent residents (LPRs) to bring certain family members to the United States.
+Family reunification is an important goal governing immigration policy.
+The family-based immigration category allows U.S. citizens and Lawful Permanent Residents (LPRs) to bring certain family members to the United States.

-- spouses of U.S. citizens.
+- spouses of U.S. citizens;

-- unmarried minor children of U.S. citizens (under 21 years old).
+- unmarried minor children of U.S. citizens (under 21 years old);

 - parents of U.S. citizens (petitioner must be at least 21 years old to petition for a parent).

-There are a limited number of visas available every year under the family preference system, petitioners must meet certain age and financial requirements.
-The preference system includes:
+There are a limited number of visas available every year under the family preference system, where again petitioners must meet certain age and financial requirements.

 Any unused employment preference immigrant numbers from the preceding year are then added to this sum to establish the number of visas that remain for allocation through the preference system.
-By law, however, the number of family-based visas allocated through the preference system may not be lower than 226,000 Consequently, the total number of family-based visas often exceeds 480,000.
+By law, however, the number of family-based visas allocated through the preference system may not be lower than 226,000.
+Consequently, the total number of family-based visas often exceeds 480,000.

 In order to be admitted through the family preference system, a U.S. citizen or LPR sponsor must petition for an individual relative (and establish the legitimacy of the relationship), meet minimum income requirements and sign an affidavit of support stating that they will be financially responsible for their family member(s) upon arrival in the United States.